OpenModelica/OpenModelica/UsersGuide/source/tlmcosimulation.rst

 - Right click the composite model in the **Library Browser** and choose **Fetch Interface Data** from the popup menu (see :numref:`tlm-library-browser-popup-menu`).

+To retrieve list of TLM interface data for a specific sub-model,

+- Right click the sub-model inside the composite model and choose **Fetch Interface Data** from the popup menu.

 :numref:`tlm-fetch-interface-progress` will appear in which you will be able to see the progress information of fetching the interface data.